Conductor - Diary entries

 Rachmaninoff's role: Conductor

-Notes: Satina indicates that this concert, which began at 1.15pm on a Sunday, was part of Kerzin’s series of concerts, known as the Society of Lovers of Russian Music, and this was the first Symphony Concert sponsored by the Society.
+Notes: Satina indicates that this concert, which began at 1.15pm on a Sunday, was part of Kerzin’s series of concerts, known as the Society of Lovers of Russian Music, and that it was the first Symphony Concert sponsored by the Society.
+Martyn (p.
+539) reverses the order of Rimsky-Korsakov's Sadko and Tchaikovsky's Concert Fantasia.
 LoC, Sergei Rachmaninoff Archive, ML31R33, Papers of Sophie Satin, boxes 82-89.

 February 2 1905 (Julian calendar)